Wheelchair power add-on

-A wheelchair power add-on or power assist is a medical device Class I that provides manual wheelchair users with an easy-to-use power boost.
+A wheelchair power add-on or power assist is a medical device (U.S. Class I) that provides manual wheelchair users with an easy-to-use power boost.
 It is designed for people who are unable to walk but who can independently move in a wheelchair.
 Thanks to quick adjustment possibilities and easy clip-on systems for a wide variety of wheelchairs, power add-ons may be used by people with a wide variety of walking impediments.

 A power add-on reduces the effort required to propel a wheelchair.
 Users may achieve the maximum degree of independence and be able to gain more independent freedom on ramp into home, over thresholds, on carpet, on inclines and other obstacles with greater ease, and will be able to travel further with more endurance to function throughout the day at the level needed to maintain the active lifestyle.
 In most cases, wheelchair power add-on has a lithium-ion battery allowing long run before needing a charge and compact, but powerful brushless DC electric motor.

 Wheelchair power add-on devices provide a more functional and less expensive option (versus a motorized wheelchair) for people who still have some ability in pushing a manual wheelchair.

 Wheelchair power add-on can easily be removed from chair when needed for transport for medical appointments, work, family events, in the family vehicle without requiring a fully equipped van.
 This can enhance the person's ability to maintain paid employment, volunteer work and other endeavours to be a productive member of the family and society.